sw5cc/xi-clang/README.md

 # xi-clang

-A clang plugin for xi-editor
+A clang plugin for xi-editor.
+Experimental(WIP)